 The reason that this word Sux!!!, and is a waste of “word-power”, is not just because it is completely un-necessary and jingoistic cliche “business jargon” — It also Sux!!! because it is the wrong word for what it is used to describe.

-A “Diary” has always been used for one’s personal thoughts, feelings, and experiences – and before the world went “Gender-Crazy” – was considered to be something that only young girls had, used, did, whatever.
+A “Diary” has always been used for one’s personal thoughts, feelings, and experiences – and before the world went “Gender-Crazy” — was considered to be something that, usually, only young girls had / used / did… whatever.
 Now the same thing is referred to as a “Journal” so that “guys” and “adults” could do it too without being seen as… whatever… The point is… Neither of these would ever be used in the world of business.
+A “Diary” or a “Journal” are for one’s private thoughts.

 So you might think that someone like me would be a big supporter of creativity, especially when I have made up and altered plenty of my own words as well…

-Though it has become cliche from over-use by those who do not comprehend the power of words, the phrase, “To think outside the box” was a great addition to the world of business, and then the whole world after that.
-But now we have garbage like: “Actionable Steps”, “Through-Put”, “Best-Practices”, “Key Performance Indicators”, and plenty of other garbage that I am subjected to in the “Business English” lesson-material (not created by me) that I am required to teach from for many of my clients.
+Though it has become cliche from over-use by those who do not comprehend the power of words — the phrase: “To Think Outside The Box” was a great addition to the world of business, and then the whole world after that.
+But now we have garbage like: “Actionable Steps”; “Through-Put”; “New-Hires”; “Human Resources” — and plenty of other garbage that I am subjected to in the “Business English” lesson-material (not created by me) that I am required to teach from for many of my clients.

 I don’t even think that the people using these terms, or even those who CREATED THEM can define what they actually mean!!!
 And ultimately, does it get the job done?